tjworks/angoose-demo/README.md

 **server/models/Todo**

 This is the sample "business" model.
-You may more model files here.
+You may put more model files here.

 Front End
 ---------